Captain Novolin: Gameplay and plot

-Captain Novolin is a 2D side-scroller.
-The plot of Captain Novolin has the titular hero setting out to save Pineville's diabetic Mayor Gooden from aliens and their leader Blubberman, as the mayor only has enough insulin for 48 hours.
+Captain Novolin is a 2D side-scrolling platformer.
+The plot has the titular diabetic hero setting out to save Pineville's diabetic Mayor Gooden from aliens and their leader Blubberman, as the mayor only has enough insulin for 48 hours.

 Before the game starts, a doctor and dietitian give advice on how to manage one's diet and insulin.
 Throughout the game, Captain Novolin has to avoid the alien invaders, who have the appearance of junk food items, such as "Cereal Killer" and "Larry Licorice".
 Meanwhile, Captain Novolin must eat healthy meals to keep his blood glucose within a safe zone.
-Captain Novolin can die if his blood glucose level goes too high or low.
+Captain Novolin will die if his blood glucose level exceeds or depletes below a certain amount.
 Players can earn points by keeping Novolin's glucose level in the safe zone and defeating the enemy aliens, while receiving bonus points by correctly answering questions that relate to diabetes.
 In addition, the game has a feature whereby a diabetic player can specify the frequency of their real-life insulin injections.

-Development
+Development and release

 Captain Novolin was published by Mountain View, California-based company Raya Systems.
 The President and founder of Raya, Steve Brown, had previously worked with medical companies, supplying them software applications.
 His interactions with these companies had led him to the conclusion that there needed to be a new way to give children medical information, including about diabetes.
 The company teamed up with Novo Nordisk to fund the game, as did the National Institutes of Health.
 Novo Nordisk also helped design the titular character.
 Sculptured Software developed for the game.
 Their previous titles included Super Star Wars and NCAA Basketball.

+The game was unveiled in June 1992 at the 52nd American Diabetes Association meeting.
 Novo Nordisk distributed 10,000 free copies of the game to hospitals in the United States.
 It was also shown at diabetes summer camps across the US.
 The game was released for the Super Nintendo Entertainment System in November 1992, exclusively in North America.
 It is the first game about diabetes self-management.
 Subsequent games promoting self-management include 2003's Diabetes Education for Kids for computers and Japanese exclusives Detective and Buildup Blocks for the Game Boy Advance in 2004.
 Captain Novolin is the first entry in Raya Systems' "Hero Health" series, with later games focusing on tobacco (Rex Ronan: Experimental Surgeon), asthma (Bronkie the Bronchiasaurus), and diabetes once again (Packy and Marlon).

-Captain Novolin had sold about 10,000 copies by the end of 1992.
+By the end of 1992, Captain Novolin had sold about 10,000 copies.